microsoft/lisa/README.md

 ### Prerequisite

-1. You must have a Windows Machine (Host) with PowerShell (v5.0 and above) as test driver.
+1. You must have a Windows Machine (Host) with PowerShell (v5.0 and above but not 6.x) as test driver.
 It should be Windows Server for localhost, or any Windows system including Windows 10 for remote host access case.
+PowerShell 6.x shows run-time error due to missing nugget.

 2. You must be connected to Internet.